 I Used the Front Struts from a 4WD Model (Mine was 2WD, the 4WD ones are a Li'l bit Taller) and used Ford Tempo's front Coil Springs in the front of my Wagon, that helped to keep it on level... in fact, leveling that 2.7 wagon was how I invented all the Suspension mods, that you can Read as complete Write-up, with photos, here:

 4. You'll Need to Swap the XT6's ECU and Wire Harness.

 5. Many things need to be Modified, like the Engine's Crossmember, Power Steering Pump Retrofit, (The one on the XT6 is electronic & Variable) Custom "Y" Pipe, Fuel Pump Upgrade, etc...

-My ER27 (XT6) Wagon Lasted over a Decade, Now is Crashed: An Unfinished Project Back to Square one; more info about that, here.
+My ER27 (XT6) Wagon Lasted a Decade, Now is Crashed and Dead.
+More info here:

-So, now I Have the idea to swap instead of that ER27, a Lightweight LADM EJ series engine Someday in the Future.
+So, instead of that ER27, a Lightweight LADM Specs EJ engine is better idea.

-Those EJ22 did came to Latin America (LADM) with stock Distribuitor & Carburetor,
+Those EJ22 did came to Latin America (LADM) with stock Distributor & Carburetor,

 Words in White Colour are Web Links!